Cork City County Cork, Ireland Travel Guide

 Various markets operate on specific days in suburbs, offering fresh local produce directly from farmers.

-Ask locals for their favorite market days.
+Ask local people for their favorite when the market is on.

 Try Cork Butter, Clonakilty Black Pudding, and a pint of Murphys or Beamish Stout for authentic local flavors.

-Enjoy a traditional pot of strong Irish tea, often with milk and a scone, in local cafes or B&Bs.
+Savor a traditional pot of strong Irish tea, often with milk and a scone, in local cafes or B&Bs.

 Consider Michelin-starred Ichigo Ichie or Greenes Restaurant for a memorable evening.